 Legal malpractice in business transactions or in civil litigation cases can cause substantial damages that can carry tremendous repercussions.
 An attorney is required to have a thorough knowledge of the law and provide their clients with assertive representation to the best of their ability.
 Attorneys must provide ethical and competent representation for every client, not just those with the deepest pockets.

 Legal malpractice can be a complicated issue.
 Your attorney is not required by law to win your case for you, but he is required to fight as aggressively as any other attorney would in the same situation.
-Attorneys have a fiduciary duty to their clients to always act with their clients’ best interest in mind, being open and honest, without deception.
+Attorneys have a fiduciary duty to their clients to always act with their clients’ best interests in mind, being open and honest, without deception.

 Legal malpractice can arise out of different situations.
-For instance, a breach of fiduciary duties, overbilling, or down right fraud are all grounds for a legal malpractice suit.
+For instance, a breach of fiduciary duties, overbilling, or downright fraud are all grounds for a legal malpractice suit.
 Even a breach of attorney-client privilege can be grounds for legal action, particularly if it results in adverse consequences for you.

 Other examples may include a failure to know or apply the law appropriately, failure to file documents in a timely fashion, and inadequate discovery or investigation.